JAWS Scripts For Unigram

 ReadBoxInTabOrder

-command, JAWSKey+B, is considerably faster than it would be natively.
+command, JAWSKey+B, may be considerably faster than

-- JAWSKey+Q, along with announcing the active configuration name, will announce the revision number of these scripts.
+- JAWSKey+Q, along with announcing the active configuration name, will announce the revision number

 - Insert+F1, typed twice in quick succession, opens this document in the default browser.